 Ben Pearce, Trustee

 Ben has a BA Hons from the University of Warwick and an MSc from LSE, where he won the 2004 Titmuss Prize for outstanding achievement in social policy.
-Ben was previously an Interim Board member of the Antwerp Arms Association, which saved a historic pub by creating ‘community shares’.
-Ben is a Trustee of the BGI who run the National Videogame Museum in Sheffield, and is on the Advocacy Committee for the Society for the Protection of Ancient Buildings (SPAB).
-He is also on the Board of the Culture, Health and Wellbeing Alliance (CHWA).
-As well as helping GEM thrive, Ben is proud to be a Member of GEM, and to help to support museums and the wider heritage sector to bring more of their amazing work out into communities, working together to benefit wider health and wellbeing.
+Ben is also a Trustee of the BGI (who run the National Videogame Museum in Sheffield), and is Chair of the Advocacy Committee for the Society for the Protection of Ancient Buildings (SPAB).
+He is also a Non-Executive Director of the Culture, Health and Wellbeing Alliance (CHWA).
+As well as the Board of Trustees, Ben is proud to be a Member of GEM, and to help to support museums and the wider heritage sector to bring more of their amazing work out into communities, working together to benefit wider community wellbeing.

 Sarah Cowie, Trustee